defndaines/dal/README.md

 ### Unpack

-For certain calls (like into C, which doesn't accept varags), may need to use `unpack`.
+For certain calls (like into C, which doesn’t accept varags), may need to use `unpack`.

 ```